AichaBELGHITI2001/CSC4301Project-1/README.md

 I-	Introduction:

- This project is about reproducing the pathfinding project of @SebLague and using it to create a simulation of different search algorithms: DFS, BFS, UCS, and A* with a different heuristic.
-The algorithms are simulated on unity by drawing paths produced by each algorithm.
-The time and number of nodes visited by each algorithm are printed while the paths are drawn on the plan.
+ This project is about reproducing the pathfinding project of @SebLague and using it to create a simulation of different search algorithms: DFS, BFS, UCS, and A* with different heuristics.
+The algorithms are simulated on unity that draws paths produced by each algorithm.
+The execution time and number of nodes visited by each algorithm are printed while the paths are drawn on the plan.

 II-	Simulation in unity: